-4.1 Budgeting Requirements for the Wage Grant
+5.1 Budgeting Requirements

 The Districts and Municipalities are responsible for payment of salaries of education staff in primary, secondary and BTVET institutions.
 The education wage conditional grant is used to pay permanent teaching staff in primary, secondary and BTVET institutions.
 Secondary and BTVET teachers must have an appointment letter and posting instructions from the MoES.
 The permanent staff in District/Municipal Education Offices must be budgeted for from the unconditional wage grant.